ISSI-Lab/software-automation/README.md

 # software-automation

-System-gen is based on Process and Artifact State Transition Abstraction (PASTA).
+Software-automation is based on Process and Artifact State Transition Abstraction (PASTA).
 A tool as well as a theory behind for design, modeling, process, code generation, and product line software development.

 Introduction: Process and Artifact State Transition Abstraction (PASTA) is a methodology to do process definition, which can be use for work-flow application, and automatic code generation.